French Onion Soup

 Where french onion soup comes from

-Onion soup has roots stretching back to Roman times, when onions were cheap, abundant, and one of the few vegetables available to ordinary people year-round.
-For centuries it was known as the soup of the poor, a practical meal made from what was always to hand.
+Onion soup goes way back and has roots to Roman times, when onions were cheap, abundant, and one of the few vegetables ordinary people could get hold of all year round.
+For centuries it was known as the soup of the poor.
 Onions, bread, and whatever liquid was available.
 The cheese came later, once the dish made its way into kitchens with access to better ingredients.

-The version most people recognise today became a Parisian classic in the markets of Les Halles, the great central market that fed Paris from the 12th century until its demolition in the 1970s.
-Workers at the market started their shifts before dawn and needed something hot, filling, and fast.
+The version most people know today became a Parisian classic in the markets of Les Halles, the great central market that fed Paris from the 12th century until it was demolished in the 1970s.
+Workers started their shifts before dawn and needed something hot and filling fast.
 French onion soup was all three.
-It became so associated with Les Halles that it was known as soupe des Halles, and the tradition of eating it in the early hours after a long night became part of Parisian culture.
+It became so associated with Les Halles that it was called soupe des Halles, and eating it in the early hours after a long night became part of Parisian life.

-The legends attached to this french onion soup dish are numerous and probably embellished.
-Louis XV supposedly made a version with onions, butter, and champagne after a late-night hunt when he found himself hungry with nothing else available.
+The legends are numerous and probably a bit embellished.
+Louis XV supposedly made a version with onions, butter, and champagne after a late-night hunt when he found himself hungry with nothing else to hand.
 The Duke of Lorraine is said to have demanded the recipe on the spot after trying it at a Champagne inn.
-Whether either story is true matters less than the fact that a soup this good accumulates stories naturally.
+Whether either story is true doesn’t really matter, the fascinating thing is that they exist, which tells you something about how good this onion soup is!

 Why making french onion soup takes time

-The soup itself is simple.
-The patience required is not.
-The entire flavour of a proper french onion soup dish comes from the caramelisation of the onions, and that process cannot be rushed.
+There’s nothing hard about this recipe, the soup itself is pretty simple to make.
+What you need is patience.
+All the flavour comes from the caramelisation of the onions, and that takes a while.
 Onions cooked quickly turn soft and slightly bitter.
-Onions cooked slowly over low heat for forty minutes to an hour turn sweet, deeply golden, and complex in a way that transforms the entire broth.
+Onions cooked slowly over low heat for forty minutes to an hour turn sweet, golden, and completely different from where they started.

-This is the step where most onion soup goes wrong.
-The temptation to turn up the heat when the onions are taking too long is understandable and almost always a mistake.
+The temptation to turn up the heat when the onions are taking too long is understandable.
+But if you don’t have time, don’t make this recipe as you might get disappointed with the results.
 Low heat, patience, and occasional stirring.
-The colour should develop gradually from white to pale gold to deep amber over the course of the cooking.
+The colour should develop gradually from white to pale gold to deep amber.
 When the onions look almost too dark, they’re ready.

-The cheese and bread topping is what makes this a french onion soup dish rather than just onion soup.
-A thick slice of good bread, slightly stale so it doesn’t dissolve immediately, goes on top of the soup in the bowl.
-Grated Gruyère or Comté goes over the bread and the soup, and the whole thing goes under a hot grill until the cheese melts, bubbles, and starts to colour at the edges.
+The cheese and bread topping is the cherry on the cake.
+A slice of good bread, slightly stale so it doesn’t dissolve immediately, with grated Gruyère or Comté on top adds another sweetness to this French onion soup dish.
+And when the whole thing goes under a hot grill until the cheese melts, bubbles, and starts to colour at the edges, it’s hard not to drool!

 The bread absorbs the broth from below whilst the cheese browns from above.
-By the time it reaches the table, the bread has softened into the soup and the cheese has formed a crust that you have to break through to reach the liquid underneath.
+By the time it reaches the table, the bread has softened into the soup and the cheese has formed a crust you have to break through to get to the liquid underneath.
 That moment of breaking the cheese crust is the best part of eating this soup.

 Cast Iron Cocotte

-The right pot for french and onion soup
+What to make french and onion soup in

-Making french onion soup properly requires a pot that distributes heat evenly for the long, slow caramelisation stage and then holds that heat steadily once the broth is added.
+Making french onion soup this properly requires a pot that distributes heat evenly for the long, slow caramelisation and then holds that heat steadily once the broth goes in.
 Cast iron is ideal for both.
-I use the Staub cast iron cocotte for this recipe.
+I use my cast iron cocotte for this recipe.
 The heavy base means the onions caramelise evenly without hot spots that catch and burn.
 The lid traps moisture during the early cooking stage, then comes off for the final caramelisation.
-And the enamel interior doesn’t react with the acidity of the wine that goes into the broth.
-It goes straight from hob to table for serving, which for a soup this good is exactly the right approach.
+And the interior doesn’t react with the acidity of the wine I pour in.

 French onion soup after midnight